shrideio/shoebox/src/ci/README.md

         $ drone plugins secret get secrets/data/ci.build.sample hello_world --repo ciagent/ci.build.sample
         ```

-        Check if Docker registry credentials are accessible.
+        Check if the Docker Registry credentials are accessible.

         ```
         $ drone plugins secret get secrets/data/ci.registry registry_username --repo ciagent/ci.build.sample
         $ drone plugins secret get secrets/data/ci.registry registry_password --repo ciagent/ci.build.sample
         ```

-        > WARNING: Be aware not to confuse the CLI to secret plugin communication or configurations errors with the real secret access issues reported as via _secret key not found_ or _secret not found_ error messages.
+        > WARNING: Be aware not to confuse the CLI to secret plugin communication or configurations errors.
+Secret access issues reported as the _secret key not found_ or _secret not found_ error messages.

         If the secret values cannot check if the secrets are accessible by the generated token (`VAULT_TOKEN`) as described [here](/src/vault/README.md#read-secret).

-    - Check Docker Registry configuration
+    - Check the Docker Registry configuration

       - Check if the registry can be accessed by the using the provided username and password values ([here](/src/registry/README.md#docker-registry-username-and-password))